 \subsection{Methodology and surveys considered}

-In this work, we focus on the following three forthcoming surveys, planned for the JWST and WFIRST:\\ ({\it i}) JWST JADES-deep survey\footnote{ https://issues.cosmos.esa.int/jwst-nirspecwiki/display/PUBLIC/Overview}: area of 46 arcmin$^2$;\\ ({\it ii}) JWST JADES-medium survey: area of 190 arcmin$^2$;\\ ({\it iii}) WFIRST1 survey\footnote{ https://wfirst.gsfc.nasa.gov/science/WFIRST ScienceSheetFINAL.pdf}: area of 1 deg$^2$.
+In this work, we focus on the following three forthcoming surveys, planned for the JWST and NGRST:\\ ({\it i}) JWST JADES-deep survey\footnote{ https://issues.cosmos.esa.int/jwst-nirspecwiki/display/PUBLIC/Overview}: area of 46 arcmin$^2$;\\ ({\it ii}) JWST JADES-medium survey: area of 190 arcmin$^2$;\\ ({\it iii}) WFIRST1 survey\footnote{ https://roman.gsfc.nasa.gov/science/WFIRSTScienceSheetFINAL.pdf}: area of 1 deg$^2$.

 For each survey, at each redshift $z$, we calculate the comoving volume $V$ corresponding to the survey area enclosed between the minimum and maximum redshift ($z_{\rm min}$ and $z_{\rm max}$) values reported in Table \ref{table:volumes}.
 Further, $R$ is the comoving distance between $z_{\rm min}$ and $z_{\rm max}$ as shown in Fig. \ref{fig:scheme}.
 If $R$ is longer than the simulation box (i.e. for $z < 9$), we stack the same box rotated by 180 degrees around the $R$ axis (\quotes{rotated stacked box}) to the original simulation box as shown in the same figure.
 The number of sub-volumes ($n$) obtained from our simulation\footnote{The transverse length for each of our sub-volumes is $\sqrt{V / R}$.
 This yields $n = [160 h^{-1} \rm cMpc \cdot \sqrt{R/V}]^2$, where the square brackets denote the integer part, and $R$ and $V$ are in units of cMpc.}, from $z \sim 6-12$, for each survey are reported in Table \ref{table:volumes}.